typesafehub/conductr-doc/src/main/play-doc/general/MigrationGuide.md

 ### Obtain license

 To obtain a license please download the latest CLI, type `conduct load-license` and follow the instructions it provides.
-Once authenticated at lightbend.com, `load-license` will download your license, connect to the ConductR cluster via either the `CONDUCTR_IP` or `--ip` and then upload the license.
+Once authenticated at lightbend.com, `load-license` will download your license, connect to the ConductR cluster via either by setting the environment variable `CONDUCTR_HOST` or by providing the CLI option `--host` and then upload the license.
 You can invoke `conduct load-license` any number of times, changing the ConductR IP address to upload to accordingly.

 ### Verify license

 To see the license you have, please type the `conduct info` command.
 This command has been upgraded to display license information.
-The command will first connect with your ConductR cluster via either the `CONDUCTR_IP` or `--ip`, and then display your license.
+The command will first connect with your ConductR cluster via either the `CONDUCTR_HOST` or `--host`, and then display your license.

 ## Bundle endpoints